-Find help answering historic and cultural preservation questions15 b.
+Find help answering historic and cultural preservation questions

+- a.
+Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
+If so, specifically describe. - While there are structures older than 45 years old, there are no buildings or other sites within the City of Fircrest that are listed on preservation registers.
+There is one eligible property nearby to the east, but it is in Tacoma.
+Future development will be reviewed separately from this non-project proposal in case of any changes. - b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
-Are there any material

-Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe.

-While there are structures older than 45 years old, there are no buildings or other sites within the City of Fircrest that are listed on preservation registers.
-There is one eligible property nearby to the east, but it is in Tacoma.
-Future development will be reviewed separately from this non-project proposal in case of any changes.

-15 https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-B-Environmental-elements/Environmental-elements-13-Historic-cultural-p evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources.

-The City of Fircrest was once home to the Puyallup Tribe, but no known artifacts or resources remain in the City.
-Future development will be reviewed separately from this non-project proposal.
+Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
+Please list any professional studies conducted at the site to identify such resources. - The City of Fircrest was once home to the Puyallup Tribe, but no known artifacts or resources remain in the City.
+Future development will be reviewed separately from this non-project proposal. - c.

-c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

-Review of Washington State DAHP database/WISAARD map viewer, Fircrest historical narratives.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - Review of Washington State DAHP database/WISAARD map viewer, Fircrest historical narratives.
 The Development Regulations update is not expected to affect cultural or historical resources directly.
-Future changes or developments will be evaluated separately.
+Future changes or developments will be evaluated separately. - d.

-d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.

 None.
-No disturbances to resources will directly result from adoption of this Development Regulations update.
+No disturbances to resources will directly result from the adoption of this Development Regulations update.
 Future development will be evaluated separately from this non-project proposal.